About Iowa Cold Cases

 Photos and news reports are always welcome.
 If you are interested in conducting research and/or writing for Iowa Cold Cases, please contact us.

-This site is dedicated to Iowa’s cold case victims, their family members and friends, and the countless law enforcement officials and others who’ve committed lives to making a difference and seeing justice served.
+This site is dedicated to Iowa’s cold case victims, their family members and friends, the countless law enforcement officials and others who’ve committed their lives to seeing justice served, and the media that continue to pursue answers from every angle.
+Together, everyone makes a difference.

 Comments are closed.